Making Homemade Banana Pudding from scratch is a great way to create a delicious nostalgic dessert from basic kitchen staples, no box mix required!

 - 2 tablespoons powdered sugar

 - Separate egg yolks from whites and save whites for another use.
-Beat egg yolks in a medium bowl.
+Beat egg yolks and 1/4 cup chopped banana in a medium bowl.
 Then whisk in sugar, flour, and salt until well combined and falls off the spoon in thick ribbons.

 - In a saucepan heat milk just until bubbles start to form around the edge.